huggingface/datasets/datasets/snips_built_in_intents/README.md

 ### Data Instances

 The dataset contains 328 utterances over 10 intent classes.
-Each sample looks like:
-`{'label': 8, 'text': 'Transit directions to Barcelona Pizza.'}`

 ### Data Fields

-- `text`: The text utterance expressing some user intent.
-- `label`: The intent label of the piece of text utterance.
+Each sample has `label` and text `fields`.

 ### Data Splits